The Tuesday following that fateful Sunday of adventure found me in the exotically decorated living room of an opulent mansion in our estate.

 “Would you turn around and walk to the front door?
 My husband will open it up for you.”

 “Okay Ma’am.
-But I just got back and I need to drop off my briefcase in my apartment first.”
+But can I come back in five minutes?
+I just got back and I need to drop off my briefcase in my apartment first.”

 “No need.
 Come along with it.”
 Mom wasn’t risking his escape.
 “Hurry now.”

 As Nathan changed course for my front door, Mom turned me around and cupped my face in her hands.

 “I heard the keys jangle too, Habi.”
 And with a mischievous smile, she walked back to the living room.

 After a few minutes of pep talking myself into confidence, I walked into the living room.
 There was Nathan, seated by my father, exchanging niceties.
 NJ was playing in his walker and Mom was seated across from them all, unashamedly eyeing Nathan.